 is for individuals who are ready to quit smoking now.
 Because most people know that smoking is dangerous to their health, the program focuses almost exclusively on how to quit, not why to quit.

-Healthy Eating is part of the Model Programs Project sponsored by the National Council on the Aging (NCOA).
+The National Council on Aging (NCOA) sponsors the Model Programs Project, which includes healthy eating.
 NCOA provides national leadership and oversight for the Healthy Eating Program.

-The Healthy Eating Program was originally managed by the Lahey Clinic, then in 2008 was administered by HSL.
+The Lahey Clinic initially oversaw the Healthy Eating Program, and then HSL took over in 2008.
 In 2017, ESMV took ownership of the program